Can One Car Seat Do It All? What You Need to Know About All-in-One Seats

 Cons

-The seat works in three modes—rear-facing, forward-facing and high-back booster.
+The seat works in three modes: rear-facing, forward-facing and high-back booster.
 The “extend” part in the seat’s name refers to its extended rear-facing limits (50 pounds), another big safety plus.
-(Rear-facing is the safest way for children to ride, and you should always max out the rear-facing limit of your car seat before making the switch to forward-facing.)
 It swivels 360 degrees and only needs to be installed once, unlike some other revolving seats that require you to uninstall and reinstall when switching from rear- to forward-facing.
-And there’s an anti-rebound bar for an extra layer of safety.
+And there’s an anti-rebound panel for an extra layer of safety.

-Unlike some of the other all-in-one seats on our list, the Revolve360 Extend does not have a backless booster option, so it will likely be outgrown sooner.
-(While the seat technically works forward-facing for kids up to 120 pounds and 60 inches, almost all will outgrow it by shoulder height well before then.
+Unlike some of the other all-in-one seats on our list, the Revolve360 Extend does not have a backless booster option, so you’ll need to purchase one separately once your child outgrows the seat’s forward-facing harness mode.
+(While the seat technically works in booster mode for kids up to 120 pounds and 60 inches, almost all will outgrow it by shoulder height well before then.
 Plus, most older booster riders won’t be comfortable or confident in this type of high-back booster and will prefer a backless option.)
-Also keep in mind that this seat is wide and long, so it’s not a great choice for compact vehicles or three-across.
+This seat is wide and long, so it’s not a great choice for compact vehicles or three-across.
+And it doesn’t fit newborns well.

 Additional Specs